 Lincoln Memorial, Washington DC

 Nearby you can also check out the Watergate Complex, the former hotel where Forrest complains about someone making noise in a nearby room.
-Today it’s full of offices, shops, and restaurants.
+It was the site of the Democratic National Convention offices that were broken into and bugged by President Nixon and his team in 1972.
+Today it’s full of offices, shops, and restaurants as well as a boutique hotel, the Watergate Hotel.